krunalvirugama-inventyv/training2024-25/Gherkin/READEME.md

 - Human-readable syntax.
 - Supports collaboration between developers, testers, and business analysts.
 - Integrates with tools like Cucumber, Behave, or SpecFlow for test automation.

+### What is Node js ?
+Node.js is an open-source, cross-platform runtime environment that allows you to run JavaScript code on the server side, outside of a web browser.
+It is built on the V8 JavaScript engine (the same engine used by Google Chrome) and allows JavaScript to be used for server-side scripting, making it a popular choice for building scalable web applications and APIs.